 Originally from San Jose, Costa Rica, Alexander Rodriguez graduated from the University of Costa Rica with a degree in Education and a minor in Public Administration.
 He also studied at Indiana University Purdue University of Indianapolis.
 He worked for the Hispanic Center for many years helping the Latino community.
 He is certified as a Spanish teacher in the state of Ohio.
 He has worked as Spanish teacher for 10 years within Indiana and Ohio Schools.
 He currently works as an Identification and Recruitment Field Specialist for the Migrant Education Program.

 Region 5: Judith Grant

 Judith Grant is an Identification and Recruitment Field Specialist for the Indiana Department of Education.
 She is originally from Lima, Peru where she studied and perused a degree in Education.
 Judith came to the United States as an international student in 1987 and never looked back.
 She continued her studies at the University of Louisville while becoming involved with community organizations.
 Judith shares a love for education and a passion for working with people.
 She utilizes her interpersonal communication skills on a daily basis while working for the Migrant Education Program.

 Veronica Palacio is an identification and Recruitment Field Specialist for the Indiana Department of Education.
-Born in Ciudad Juarez Chihuahua, Mexico she came to Indiana thirteen years ago.
+Born in Ciudad Juarez Chihuahua, Mexico she came to Indiana sixteen years ago.
 She received her Bachelor Degree with a concentration in Human Resources Management from Marian University.
 She has six years of experience in the education field working as an ENL paraprofessional providing support to students with limited English.
 She currently resides in Indianapolis with her husband Sergio, their children Mirna, Sergio Jr. and Yamir.